 Integrity is doing the right thing.
 I believe that the integrity of leaders has become one of the most paralyzing inhibitors to organizational transparency.
 Banutu-Gomez (2006) noted that integrity is the most important leadership attribute and suggested, “A leader with integrity provides consistent responses that show a sense of equal respect for everyone…”

 A leader who behaves consistently exhibits the integrity necessary to nurture the growth of trust: (p.
 157).
-Zablow (2006) explained, “Employees are very sensitive to situations that impact their workplace and base many of their perceptions of the organizational culture on what they hear senior management say and, more importantly, do” (p.
-27).
+Zablow (2006) explained, “Employees are very sensitive to situations that impact their workplace and base many of their perceptions of the organizational culture on what they hear senior management say and, more importantly, do”.

 Organizational environments such as those exhibited by Tyco, Enron, Wall Street, and the Federal Government have long possessed closed regulatory policies and practices that do not promote transparency.
-An example of an industry that appears to be improving but continues to be non-transparent in the mortgage lending industry (Swarts, 2005).
+An example of an industry that appears to be improving but continues to be non-transparent is the mortgage lending industry.

 The lack of business transparency in this industry resulted in continued leadership integrity challenges and unfair lending and predatory practices.
 The lack of leadership integrity has become the most prominent individual leadership challenge faced by today’s global leaders (industries such as sports, politics, military financial, etc.).

-A second inhibitor is an organizational culture.
-Louis (as cited in Intl J. Sport, 2012) explained that organizational culture is a mutual comprehension of information, knowledge, and intelligence shared by a group of people that are largely implicit among members and are clearly relevant and distinctive to that particular group.
+A second inhibitor is organizational culture.
+Louis explained that organizational culture is a mutual comprehension of information, knowledge, and intelligence shared by a group of people that are largely implicit among members and are clearly relevant and distinctive to that particular group.
 The understanding is then passed on to new members of that group.

 Organization members are often micro-managed and instructed not to engage senior leadership with perceived challenges or solutions.
 Information is often not disseminated throughout organizations by management and leadership.